mool/ESPHome-OpenTherm-Baxi_nuvola/Readme.md

 [![build](https://github.com/rsciriano/ESPHome-OpenTherm/actions/workflows/build.yml/badge.svg)](https://github.com/rsciriano/ESPHome-OpenTherm/actions/workflows/build.yml)

-This is an example of a integration with a OpenTherm boiler using [ESPHome](https://esphome.io/) and the [Ihor Melnyk](http://ihormelnyk.com/opentherm_adapter) or [DIYLESS](https://diyless.com/product/esp8266-thermostat-shield) OpenTherm Adapter
+This is an example of a integration with a OpenTherm boiler Baxi Nuvola using [ESPHome](https://esphome.io/)

 ## Installation
 - Copy the content of this repository to your ESPHome folder